Home / Recipes / Main Dishes / Seafood Main Dishes / Crispy Squid Mary Berry with Aioli

 4. Serve.
 Pile the crispy squid into a bowl and serve immediately, ideally with the aioli on the side.

 This Crispy Squid Mary Berry with Aioli is best served straight away.
-You can present it as a main dish alongside a fresh salad or as a delicious appetizer for a seafood-themed meal.
+You can present it as a main dish alongside a fresh salad or as a delicious appetiser for a seafood-themed meal.
 The aioli sauce can be served in a small bowl on the side for dipping.
 Enjoy the crispy squid rings with a squeeze of lemon juice for an extra burst of flavour.

 squid aioli

-Caroline Sciberras
+Author Caroline Sciberras

 Prep Time 5 minutes